amirhoseynfatemi/PersianTextRealtime-Unity/README.md

 -----------------------------------

 Features:

-Persian Text
+  Persian Text.
-Persian Inputfield
+  Persian Inputfield.
-Persian Buton
+  Persian Buton.
-Persian Checkbox
+  Persian Checkbox.

 How to use:
 1 : Import latest unitypackage into your project from this :